Sequence Read QC

 fastq-dump --split-files SRR1391072

 You’ll notice that this download will take much longer to complete.
 The data will be downloaded into two files with _1.fastq and _2.fastq extensions.
-If you have a very slow internet connection you can also download you can get pre-sampled data here.
+If you have a very slow internet connection you can also download pre-sampled data here.
 The data was reduced by selecting 25% of the original reads at random using a program called seqtk.

 Visualizing the quality of your sequence reads with FastQC